alerodang/ArgusCameraMotionDetection/README.md

-# Argu Camera Motion Detection
+# Argus Camera Motion Detection

 This is a video motion detection software, developed as part of argus ecosystem and used for building camera modules.